ResourcesArticles

 Oops!
 Something went wrong while submitting the form.

-It’s no secret that credit card fraud is one of the most common forms of fraud in the United States.
-It’s also one of the most costly forms of fraud.
-According to Bankrate, credit card fraud will cost the United States economy about $165.1 billion over the next ten years.
+Credit card fraud is one of the most common—and costly—forms of fraud in the United States.
+According to a 2022 Nilson Report, which monitors the global payment card industry, credit card fraud will cost the United States economy about $165.1 billion over the next ten years.

-Credit card fraud is a term used to describe any unauthorized use of your credit card.
+Credit card fraud is a term used to describe any unauthorized use of your credit card number.
 A bad actor may do this to purchase goods, make a payment towards an outstanding balance, or open new accounts.

-If left unchecked, credit card fraud could cause a detrimental impact on your credit score and credit report, in addition to the loss of money.
+If left unchecked, credit card fraud can cause a detrimental impact on your credit score and credit report, in addition to the loss of money.

 Due to its prevalence, credit card fraud has become a central focus in enterprise risk management.

-• Phishing: Bad actors send emails that look like messages from financial institutions to obtain your account login information and perform account takeovers.
+• Phishing: This type of credit card fraud involves bad actors sending emails that look like messages from financial institutions to obtain your account login information and perform account takeovers.

-• Skimmers: Credit card information can be obtained by malicious card readers inserted into gas pumps or store terminals.
+• Skimmers: This is a particularly prevalent form of credit card fraud whereby credit card information is obtained by malicious card readers inserted into pumps at gas stations, store terminals, or ATMs.
 Every time a card is swiped, the reader logs the data.

-• Online purchases: Hackers break into online stores and steal customer card data or simply intercept it as it’s transmitted from the customer’s computer to the company’s server.
+• Online purchases: In this type of scheme, scammers break into online stores and steal customer card data or simply intercept it as it’s transmitted from the customer’s computer to the company’s server.

-• Physical card theft: Some con artists simply steal credit cards and use them before the victim realizes they’re gone.
+• Physical credit card theft: Some con artists simply steal a physical credit card (or recover a lost one) and use it before the victim realizes it’s gone.

 Use virtual credit cards